kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - For OpenAPIv3 list and map types, the expression will have access to the data element of the list or map.

 - For immutability use case, validator will have access to the existing version of the object.

-- Have a `type` field specified with `cel` within `x-kubernetes-validator`.
-  With `type` field added, the validator could potentially add other ways to validate in the future, or to allow 3rd party validators to have a way to inline their validation rules in CRDs.

 - We plan to allow access to the current state of the object to allow validation rules to check the new value against the current value(e.g. for validation ratcheting or immutability checks).